binfalse/jekyll-cat/README.md

 ## LICENSE

-This stuff is licenced under the [Beerware license](https://en.wikipedia.org/wiki/Beerware).
+This extension is licenced under the [Beerware license](https://en.wikipedia.org/wiki/Beerware).
 Do whatever you want and have a beer with me if you like :)

     "THE BEER-WARE LICENSE" (Revision 42):